lexivn/meet/src/README.md

 ● Serverless: No backend maintenance, easy to scale, always available, no cost for idle time.
 ● PWAs: Instant loading, offline support, push notifications, “add to home screen” prompt, responsive design, and cross-platform compatibility.
-For this app, you’ll be using a TDD approach, where you write tests before writing the actual functionality for your app in code.
+For this app, you’ll be using a TDD approach (Test Driven Development), where you write tests before writing the actual functionality for your app in code.
 Writing tests forces you to focus on the requirements of your application before jumping into the code.
 TDD relies on the repetition of a very short development cycle, allowing you to get immediate feedback and deliver high-quality code.